Shwetanshu13/BirthdayReminder/README.md

 It reminds you if it is someone's birthday today.

 All you need to do is just add an excel sheet in the same folder which has this file, and fill the sheet with the name and the birthdays of the people.
+Where the first column contains the names and the second column has the dates.